bendtherules/bendtherules.github.com/posts/function-name-binding.md

 # How does function.name and name binding work?

-As a javascript developer, I have used functions for a long time - but I felt uneasy whenever I have to implement a recursive function.
+As a javascript developer, I have used functions for a long time - but I felt uneasy whenever I have to implement a recursive function - how can a function call itself?
 First, I learned about `arguments.callee` - which seemed like a neat trick, but then I read its [not allowed in strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments/callee).
 So apparently, now I have to know exactly what variable name a function creates and whether that variable is available within the function, to be able to call itself?
 No, I had enough!

 And thus began my years of ignorance and denial about function names.
 I knew just about how to call a function I created, but none of that recursive mumbo-jumbo.
 Years passed by.
 But recently, I thought I would revisit Javascript concepts and try to understand them from the Ecmascript specification.
 So, this is that article where I document everything I wish I knew about function names.